 452 East Columbia Street, New Westminster, British Columbia, V3L 3X5, Canada

-On Tuesday's (Clubfoot Clinic) and Friday's (Baby Hippy Clinic) Lisa volunteers with an Orthopaedic Pediatric Surgeon at the Royal Columbian Hospital by appointment only.
+On Tuesday's (Clubfoot Clinic) and Friday's (Baby Hippy Clinic) Lisa attends with an Orthopaedic Pediatric Surgeon at the Royal Columbian Hospital by appointment only.